bitst0rm-pub/Formatter/README.md

 Developing a module for Formatter is straightforward.
 All you need to do is create a `formatter_xxx.py` file with just a few lines of code to integrate it into Formatter:

-1. Create a Python file with the file name pattern `formatter_thisismyfirstpluginmodule.py` inside the `Formatter > modules` folder.
+1. Create a Python file with the file name pattern `formatter_thisismyfirstpluginmodule.py` inside the `Formatter > modules` folder.<br/>
 Ensure to follow these conventions:

 - Create only one file per plugin in the `Formatter > modules` folder: